Jackie Larson - Executive Director

 Jenna Smith-Health Educator

-Jenna currently works on our Health Promotion team as a health educator.
-She brings with her a knowledge of Epidemiology.
-She became passionate about serving the Hispanic Community during her time living in Mexico over 4 years ago.
-Jenna will be graduating from BYU with a degree in Public Health in April 2020.
+Jenna currently works on our Health Promotion team as a Health Educator.
+She brings with her a knowledge of program planning, evaluation and international health.
+She has most recently been involved in creating a community coalition known as the Hispanic Round Table!
+Jenna graduated from BYU with a degree in Public Health in April 2020, and will be starting a Master’s of Public Health program in August 2020.